The Glebe Society’s aims include:

 - ensuring progress is based on best-outcomes and is resident-friendly,

-- providing the community with input into decisions which affect them,
+- providing community input into government decisions which affect it,

 - the enhancement of community spirit, and

 Fifty years ago the visitor to Glebe would have seen a very different suburb.
 The waterfront was cluttered with industrial sites, mainly belonging to the timber industry.
 Sometimes it would be possible to walk across Rozelle Bay, it was so choked with floating logs.
 There was just one small waterfront park, Marine Reserve, at the end of Glebe Point Road.
 White Bay Power Station belched out fumes that blackened washing as soon as it was hung out.
 Scattered throughout residential areas were a wide range of small factories, including foundries, soap and paint works, and many other noxious and polluting trades.
 Most dwellings had not seen a coat of paint in living memory – many of them were decayed, and their facades and balconies obscured by fibro and plywood.
 A considerable number were owned by slum landlords, who divided them into many small flats populated by transient residents.

 It was a story repeated throughout the inner city.
 Expanding railways and cheaper cars brought the Australian dream of a new house with all mod cons on a quarter acre block within reach of the majority, and home ownership boomed in the suburbs.
 Inner areas such as Glebe were left to those who couldn’t afford to leave, or had to find somewhere cheap.
 In those days it was rare to find someone who regarded Glebe as other than a slum, including the people who lived there.
 It was assumed that one day the whole suburb would be demolished, and when two new freeways were proposed to drive through Glebe, many people thought it progress.
 Similarly, the increasing tendency to knock down old houses (especially on large corner blocks) and replace them with cheap three or four storey walkups seemed like the inevitable march of the modern world.